Cardigan Refashion With Lace [Design Details]

 By Mariana Kirova

-This article explains the design elements and details done for a casual cardigan refashion with lace, supported with pictures of the materials, the features and the embellishment technique used in the project.
+This article presents the design elements and details for a casual cardigan refashion with lace I've done lately.
+You'll find pictures of the materials I've used, the design features and the embellishment technique used in the project.

 The Cardigan Refashion Look "After"